ICMOL/PineBioML/README.md

 Step 3.
 Open the interface of python (ipython)

 Please execute the following command to open ipython.
-You will see the figure, if the program execute correctly.
+You will see the figure, if the scripts execute correctly.

     > jupyter notebook